pramnora/qb64/cryptography/rot13/README.md

 **Decode:** GUVFVFNFRPERGZRFFNTR = THISISASECRETMESSAGE

 Had I tried to solve the above problem myself...it would have taken me quite a while;
-working out what each letter meant in a 20 letters long message;
+working out what each letter meant in a 20 letters long message: G=T/U=H/V=...?;
 however, the computer went and solved the same task in less than a mere *second*!

 -----